jlweb58/angular-jogging/README.md

 - (FIXED) On production the preferred shoe radio button is not showing as selected (but it works)
 - (FIXED) Positioning and look of filter field on run table page is unattractive
 - (FIXED) Positioning of calendar on page (calendar view)
-- Activity view shows wrong gear after adding new activity or editing activity
+- (FIXED) Activity view shows wrong gear after adding new activity or editing activity
 - For any future bugs open an issue at GitHub

 ## TODOS